 The Standard Possession Order schedule may not be the best fit for all families.
 Luckily in Texas, the Courts encourage parents to work together to reach agreements concerning parenting time.
 This means that parents can agree to create a custom holiday schedule that best suits their families’ needs and/or traditions.
 Below are alternative ways to divide the Winter Break and Thanksgiving:

-- Rotate years for who has your child for the specific day of the holiday.
-For example, one parent has possession of the child 8:00 a.m. to 5:00 p.m. on Thanksgiving Day in odd-numbered years, and the other parent has possession of the child 8:00 a.m. to 5:00 p.m. on Thanksgiving Day in even-numbered years;
+Rotate years for who has your child for the specific day of the holiday.
+For example, a Thanksgiving custody schedule could mean one parent has possession of the child 8:00 a.m. to 5:00 p.m. on Thanksgiving Day in odd-numbered years, and the other parent has possession of the child 8:00 a.m. to 5:00 p.m. on Thanksgiving Day in even-numbered years;

 While the Standard Possession Order provides a parenting schedule for Thanksgiving Break, Christmas Break, Spring Break, Mother’s Day and Father’s Day, many families celebrate additional holidays such as Passover, Easter, or the Fourth of July, that should be discussed and considered when devising a parenting plan.

 If you include a custom Holiday schedule, be sure your roadmap is clear.
 Your possession schedule must include clear pick-up and drop-off times and locations.
 You should also be sure that it is clear when your Holiday schedule begins and ends.

 How can I avoid holiday headaches for my children?

 While navigating through a new Holiday routine may take some adjustment, below are a few ways to avoid holiday headaches for your child: